rafalkaron/rafalkaron.github.io/resume.md

 {: .items}

 ## Teaching
-As a former English teacher, I enjoy taking part in the following initiatives:
+As a former English teacher, I enjoy taking part in initiatives like:
  * Onboarding
  * Conducting workshops
  * Organizing open days